RHDZMOTA/blog.rhdzmota.com/content/post/the-data-engineer/index.md

 ---
 title: 'The Data Engineer'
-subtitle: 'My take on how to define a data engineer.'
+subtitle: 'My personal take on how to define a data engineer.'
 summary: The industry is not clear on defining the data engineering role.
 This blogpost attempts to provide some ocontext and pragmatic guidelines to facilitate defining this role.
 authors:
 - admin